joelhawksley/identity/components/slides.md

 ^ And make sure it fails.

-^ So how might we check that color is from a set of allowed values?
+^ So how might we ensure color is one of our expected values?

+^ We're in Rails, so that's a solved problem:

 ---